What is Feature Driven Development (FDD)?

-- First of all, it is a simple and compact process that provides for the scope of revision and correction.
+- First of all, feature driven development is a compact and straightforward process that provides the scope of revision and correction.

-- Holds up default development standards that speed up the project.
+- It holds up default development standards that speed up the project

-- The product management is improved through individual involvement in planning and execution in specific areas.
+- Product management is improved through individual involvement in planning and execution in specific areas.

-- Less complex as it works on tasks and subtasks that are feature-oriented and require not more than two weeks time to be accomplished.
+- Feature driven development is less complex as it works on tasks and subtasks that are feature-oriented, and you will require not more than two weeks to accomplish them.

 - It encourages individual ownership rather than a shared experience.

-FDD is an agile framework that is suitable for long-term projects where it is required to consistently remove and replace certain features in a product.
+FDD is an agile framework suitable for long-term projects where it is required to remove and replace certain features in a product consistently.
 FDD enhances product management.
-It is user-centric and is oriented towards achieving product excellence.
+It is user-centric and driven towards achieving product excellence.